YuanSun-UoM/IPTpy/docs/README.md

 # Using Read the Docs to generate the webpage

-- https://app.readthedocs.org/, log in with author's Github account.
+- https://app.readthedocs.org/, log in with the author's Github account.

 **Install Sphinx and Create Documentation**

-- /opt/homebrew/bin/python3.11 is the Python path in author's PC
+- /opt/homebrew/bin/python3.11 is the Python path in the author's PC

 ```
 /opt/homebrew/bin/python3.11 -m pip install sphinx